-Even though our team does not actively sell new sponsorship properties, we are excited to work with some of the best teams, drivers, venues and series in the world and have the unique perspective to see many different dimensions to sports marketing.
-We have also provided our creative acumen to help new series and properties be better positioned for sponsor engagement, like we did with GT Celebration.
+Even though our team does not actively sell new sponsorship properties, we are excited to work with some of the best teams, drivers, venues and series in the world and have a unique perspective on how to succeed in sports business.
+We have also provided our creative acumen to help new series and properties be better positioned for sponsor engagement like we are doing with GT Celebration.

 Being in that position, we’d like to offer our unofficial advice for teams and drivers and varying levels who are seeking new sponsorship to grow their career.

 Facts of the matter

-We would never insult you by saying that motorsports is not an expensive sport.
+We would never insult you by saying that racing is not an expensive sport.
 It is probably one of the most difficult and cost-prohibitive sports to pursue given the high cost of operating, travel, facilities fees and more.
 There are also many talented drivers in the world, but a lot of them do not get to the main stage due to lack of funding, lack of contacts, or some other shortfall.
 At some point in a driver or team’s career, taking on sponsors will be inevitable to move to the next level.
 It is also true that the world of sponsorship is undergoing significant changes.
 That does not mean it is dead, however.
 You just have to be better suited to handle a brand’s evolving demand.